-- on-demand self-service
+- On-demand self-service

-- broad network access
+- Broad network access

-- resource pooling
+- Resource pooling

-- rapid elasticity or expansion
+- Rapid elasticity or expansion

-- measured service
+- Measured service

-The definition is intended to serve as a means for broad comparisons of cloud services and deployment strategies, and to provide a baseline for discussion from what is cloud computing to how to best use cloud computing.
+NIST also lists three “service models” (software, platform and infrastructure) and four “deployment models” (private, community, public and hybrid) that together categorize ways to deliver cloud services.
+These characteristics and models serve as a means for broad comparisons of cloud services and deployment strategies, and to provide a baseline for discussion from what is cloud computing to how to best use cloud computing.

-Virtualization enables us to dynamically size our virtual computers according to the service delivery requirements, instead of trying to match physical hardware to service or application.
+It enables us to dynamically size our virtual computers according to the service delivery requirements, instead of trying to match physical hardware to service or application.
 In addition, the process of virtualization provides independence from the underlying hardware, so that hardware drivers (e.g., disk and network adapters) are standardized.
 The result is much more efficient use of physical resources and portability of virtual servers between hardware platforms.

 - Flexibility: Having access to scalable compute and storage means you can expand capacity as needed and that network can be automatically updated and adapted to the changing needs of your user base.

-- Speedy Deployment: Experienced Infrastructure-as-a-Service (IaaS) providers that use advanced virtualization products can make resources available in a very short period of time.
+- Speedy Deployment: Experienced Infrastructure as a Service (IaaS) providers that use advanced virtualization products can make resources available in a very short period of time.

 - Security: With its constantly evolving data protection landscape and system reliability, the cloud makes for a powerful “one-two” punch, particularly for IT with end-of-life (EOL) infrastructure or data stored on drives that are not always backed up.

-From Clouds Come Smoother Sailing…
+The Takeaway: From Clouds Come Smoother Sailing

-By making your IT “leaner and meaner” you save both time and money.
-And by doing so, your business can focus its efforts on improving the customer experience by delivering better products and services – core competencies that can propel a company forward no matter how choppy the economic waters may be.
+Ultimately cloud computing is about enhancing and enabling a company’s business focus.
+By making your IT “leaner and meaner” you save both time and money which then allows your business to focus its efforts on improving the customer experience through delivering better products and services.
+By enhancing these core competencies you’re able to propel your company forward no matter how choppy the economic waters may be.